 Best Buy (BBY) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the consumer electronics retailer had gained 12.32% over the past month, outpacing the Retail-Wholesale sector's gain of 8.23% and the S&P 500's gain of 3.82% in that time.
+Prior to today's trading, shares of the consumer electronics retailer had gained 5.46% over the past month.
+This has outpaced the Retail-Wholesale sector's gain of 5.08% and the S&P 500's gain of 3.25% in that time.

-Wall Street will be looking for positivity from BBY as it approaches its next earnings report date.
-The company is expected to report EPS of $1.66, up 46.9% from the prior-year quarter.
+Investors will be hoping for strength from BBY as it approaches its next earnings release.
+On that day, BBY is projected to report earnings of $1.66 per share, which would represent year-over-year growth of 46.9%.
 Meanwhile, our latest consensus estimate is calling for revenue of $10.83 billion, up 10.93% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $7.12 per share and revenue of $45.31 billion, which would represent changes of +17.3% and +3.82%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for BBY.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors should also note any recent changes to analyst estimates for BBY.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-BBY is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+BBY currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, BBY currently has a Forward P/E ratio of 16.97.
-Its industry sports an average Forward P/E of 16.97, so we one might conclude that BBY is trading at a no noticeable deviation comparatively.
+Valuation is also important, so investors should note that BBY has a Forward P/E ratio of 16.06 right now.
+This represents a no noticeable deviation compared to its industry's average Forward P/E of 16.06.

-Meanwhile, BBY's PEG ratio is currently 2.2.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-BBY's industry had an average PEG ratio of 1.45 as of yesterday's close.
+It is also worth noting that BBY currently has a PEG ratio of 2.08.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Retail - Consumer Electronics was holding an average PEG ratio of 1.38 at yesterday's closing price.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.